Kalabasa/leanrada.com/src/pages/works/canvalogomaker.md

 <span class="bleed">![screenshot](../img/canvalogomaker_3.jpg)</span>

 I also did some integration with our internal design API, but the amazing Smart Design team did the magic!
-They made a design system that generates dynamic pixel-perfect designs with several parameters!
+They made a design system that generates dynamic designs controlled by several parameters!

 Once the design is generated, it can be further customized in the Canva Editor.